seanh/sidecar/README.md

 touch templates/favicons.html
 ```

-To customize the favicons put something like this in the `favicons.html` file:
+To add your own favicons put something like this in your `favicons.html` file:

 ```html
 <!-- favicons.html -->